Escambia Agencies To Assist With Hurricane Milton; Local Shelter Opens

 Having only been back for a week after providing law enforcement assistance and helping with cleanup from Hurricane Helene, the ECSO’s Hurricane Response Team is prepared and ready to help our neighbors who will be affected by Hurricane Milton.
 The ECSO’s Hurricane Response Team is comprised of Escambia County Sheriff’s Office employees who have volunteered to respond to disaster areas.

 The team will assist the residents of affected areas as they work to recover from the hurricane’s impact.
-Our team will also assist in clearing the trees and debris blocking roadways that could prevent first responders and citizens from getting assistance.
+The team will also assist in clearing the trees and debris blocking roadways that could prevent first responders and citizens from getting assistance.

 The team is completely self-sufficient and equipped with chainsaws, generators, sleeping quarters, showers, full cooking facilities, skid steer to help clear roads, ATVs, high water rescue vehicles, and other equipment that can be used to assist in search and rescue operations along with law-enforcement duties.